Skip to main content

 • Your Social Security number

-You also need to obtain a copy of your original loan contract.
-If you can't locate your copy, contact the lender and ask them to email you a copy.
+You may also need to obtain a payoff quote from your current lender once your refinance application is approved.
 A new lender might request details about your existing loan, such as:

 • Your remaining balance